Terms and conditions

 Health Protection Agency (HPA) advises that people should not hesitate to continue using ultrasound for diagnostic and other medical purposes, including in pregnancy.
 Such use has an established track record of safety and is regulated.

-You can also find information at the British medical ultrasound society BMUS website:
+You can also find information at the British medical ultrasound society BMUS.

-What to expect from a Babyvue scan and well-being check.
+What to expect from a Babyvue pregnancy ultrasound Scan.

 All Babyvue scans are performed by a qualified sonographer, registered with the HCPC Health care practitioner’s council.

-Well-being checks are designed to rule out obvious abnormalities by ensuring we have observed gross fetal anatomy.
+All Babyvue scans include a Basic well-being scan to check baby’s health and development.
+Wellbeing scans are designed only to rule out obvious abnormalities.
 Well-being checks are not a suitable replacement for scans offered by the NHS.
 Babyvue customers are expected to attend all NHS appointments and scans.
-Customers are expected to notify the sonographer before they start the scan about any issue regarding their pregnancy.
-All customers are expected to bring their NHS maternity notes with them, as we may need your notes to refer you to your local NHS for treatment if we find a problem.
-If the sonographer finds any problem with your pregnancy, they will inform you of their findings in an open and honest way, then we will refer you to your local NHS for treatment.
+Babyvue customers are expected to notify the sonographer before they start the scan about any issue regarding their pregnancy.
+All BabyVue customers are expected to bring their NHS maternity notes with them, as we may need your notes to refer you to your local NHS if we find a problem.
+If we find a abnormality or suspect that there may be a problem with your pregnancy, we will inform you of our findings in an open and honest way, then we will refer you to your local NHS for treatment and or further investigations.

 Not all abnormalities are visible on ultrasound and of the abnormalities that are visible some are very difficult to detect.
-BabyVue will perform a well-being check as part of all scans performed after 16 weeks gestation and will endeavor to detect any and all fetal abnormalities however BabyVue cannot be held liable for abnormalities not detected.
-Please note that customers will not be offered a re-scan if the well-being check cannot be completed due to increased BMI or fetal position.
+BabyVue will perform a wellbeing check as part of all pregnancy scans performed and will endeavour to detect any fetal abnormalities however BabyVue cannot be held liable for abnormalities not detected.
+Please note that customers will not be offered a rescan if the well-being check cannot be completed due to increased BMI or fetal position.

 For Professional ultrasound scans in Bromley, London, Kent, Surrey & surrounding areas